The Language of Wine

 The Intensive Sommelier Training course incorporates the Court of Master Sommeliers’ Deductive Tasting Method, which is deployed to help beginners adopt an orderly, critical way by which to assess wine.
 Proceeding from an opening judgment of the “cleanliness” of the wine – a contentious topic in the age of natural wine — a student goes on to evaluate the presence of fruits, non-fruit aromas (herbal for example), wood notes, fermentation smells, etc. The aromatic profile is followed by a taste to confirm or modify the impressions from smelling or "nosing" the wine.

 Now, much of this analysis can be quite subjective.
 We’re all genetically different, from different parts of the world with unique smell and taste experiences from our individual lives.
 But, by focusing and putting pen to paper, we can begin to draw out a flavor sketch of a particular wine.
-My sketch of sauvignon blanc may look a bit different than yours, but we both will have arrived at a correct conclusion by virtue of the markers we personally employ to draw that picture.
-Passion fruit, grapefruit, green apple, green herbs, jalapeno — some configuration of these aromas and flavors can bring us to the rewarding conclusion that we’re tasting sauvignon blanc.
+My sketch of Sauvignon Blanc may look a bit different than yours, but we both will have arrived at a correct conclusion by virtue of the markers we personally employ to draw that picture.
+Passion fruit, grapefruit, green apple, green herbs, jalapeño — some configuration of these aromas and flavors can bring us to the rewarding conclusion that we’re tasting sauvignon blanc.

 We will also be aided by what is referred to as the wine’s structure.
 In this part of our analysis, we will be exercising our palates to register what is ostensibly quantifiable: How much residual sugar; how much acidity; how much alcohol by volume?
 These evaluations are thought to be fixed numbers to which we can moor our observations.

 Dr. Anne C. Noble, a retired professor of the viticulture and oenology school at University of California, Davis, has devised a tool to help students take their first steps in the language of wine.
-It is called the aroma wheel.
+It's called the aroma wheel.
 It divides the type of compounds one is likely to discover in wine and categorizes them.
 These smells come from fermentation, the fruit or wood aging.
 Over the course of the program, students taste more than 300 wines.
 It is rewarding to see students gain confidence as they share their analysis of a wine with the rest of the class.
 At varying rates, the training wheels come off.
 Students ride through an ordered, methodical assessment of a wine and ultimately develop a certain discernment of its quality, price/value, readiness to drink and host of other factors that comprise wine appreciation.

 Upon the conclusion of the program, students can become comfortable discussing with their peers the delights that enter their brain upon nosing and tasting a wine.
-The numerable indices of quality span depth of flavor, length of flavor, balance and complexity, texture, energy or vibe, subtlety, and ultimately, the simple beauty of the miraculous liquid.
+The numerable indices of quality span depth of flavor, length of flavor, balance and complexity, texture, energy or vibe, subtlety and, ultimately, the simple beauty of the miraculous liquid.

 The last lesson to be gleaned from this program, the one that makes wine appreciation endlessly rewarding, is the timeline.
 Wines are alive and when they’re drunk at the right time, in the right context, with the right people, even the most basic of wines can make you want to stand up and applaud.
 You see, it’s a game that moves as you play.